 - March 1551: The Council of the Indies reached its decision.
 Cabeza

 de Vaca was condemned to the loss of all of his offices in the government

 of Rio de la Plata Province and was not to return to the Indies on penalty

 of death.
 Furthermore he was to serve the King of Spain in Orán

 in North Africa at his own expense.
 Cabeza de Vaca appealed the decision

 on the basis of his age and hardship.

 - April 1551: His exile to North Africa was rescinded and his banishment

-from all the Indies was limited on to Rio de la Plata province.
+from all the Indies was limited only to Rio de la Plata province.

-- cerca 1559: Cabeza de Vaca dies destitute in Valladolid.
+- circa 1559: Cabeza de Vaca dies destitute in Valladolid.